3h4x/3h4x.github.io/_posts/2020/2020-03-14-dns-migration.md

 }
 {% endhighlight %}
 - Unfortunately it's not possible to change TTL of NS record in `goddady`
-- To check if records have replicated correctly and to avoid any human error I made a `python` script checking if DNS records are matching for different resolvers.
+- To check if records have propagated correctly and to avoid any human error I made a `python` script checking if DNS records are matching for different resolvers.

-To use it there are external requirements to install:
+To be able to use it you need to install additional `python` libraries:
 {% highlight shell %}
 pip install dnspython
 pip install click
 {% endhighlight %}

+Here is a script:
 {% highlight python %}
 #!/usr/bin/env python3
 import socket